 This page is totally under construction!

 An engineering design report is written to introduce and document engineering design projects.
 Audiences include other engineers interested in the functions and effectiveness of the design and management interested in how the design can be applied and commercialized.
-Engineering students, for example, have written about the design of a temperature measurement and display system using a microcontroller and the design of a device to simulate flow through a ribbed cooling passage.
-Engineering students at Carnegie Mellon have designed a thermal-release ice maker.
+For example:

-The design report has many of the same parts as the engineering report presented elsewhere in this chapter.
+The design report has many of the same parts as the engineering report presented elsewhere in this book.
 The key differences are of course the purpose of the design report and special sections that are peculiar to this type of report.
-You can get an immediate sense of those sections by looking at Figure 6-6, which shows the table of contents of the thermal-release ice maker.
-Figure 6-7 shows pages from the body of the report.
+You can get an immediate sense of those sections by looking at which shows the table of contents of the thermal-release ice maker. shows pages from the body of the report.

 Appendixes